johnmutuma5/Notes/Bash/bash-shell-scripting.md

 - `find . -exec ls -ld {} \;` - this is going to execute the command `ls -ld` on the results of `find .` The  `{} \;` is required for this to work.
 This almost works and produces similar results as running with `xargs` as `find . | xargs ls -ld`

+## grep Command
+Grep stands for Global Regular expressions print.

+There are various variants of grep;
+- `grep` - the regular grep
+- `egrep` - extended grep.
+Same as Grep -E. Depracated in favour of `grep -E`
+- `fgrep` - Same as Grep -F. It is a fixed string grep.
+Depracated in favour of `grep -F`
+- `rgrep` - It is a reverse grep.

+Some common usage:
+- `grep "john" some-file.txt` - check for pattern "john" in some-file.txt
+- `grep -r "john" *` - search pattern "john" in all files recursively
+- `grep -riv "john" *` - search all files that don't have pattern "john" `i` for case insensitive, `v` for excluding pattern
+- `grep -c "john" some-file.txt` - count the number of occrurences in some-file.txt
+- `grep -E "john|mutuma" some-file.txt` - treats the pattern as regular expression

+We can highlight the results with the `--color-always` option